Commentary by Debra Balos, D.O.

 Pneumonia – There are two kinds of pneumonia – viral and bacterial.
 Bacterial pneumonia is more severe with symptoms that can include high fever, cough with thick mucus, shortness of breath, rapid breathing and sharp chest pain.
 If you have any signs of pneumonia, call your doctor right away.
 Immediate treatment may be necessary to avoid complications.

 When coughing is a symptom, be alert to the possibility of pertussis (whooping cough).
 Pertussis is highly contagious and can cause severe coughing that can last for up to 10 weeks or longer.
 The disease is particularly dangerous for young children, especially infants.
 A vaccine is available to prevent pertussis and is recommended for children and adults caring for young children.
 Ask your doctor for specific information.

-Debra Balos, DO, specializes in family medicine.
-She is a guest columnist located at IU Health Physicians Family Medicine – Zionsville, 55 Brendon Way, Ste.
-800, in Zionsville.
+Debra Balos, D.O., specializes in family medicine.
+She is a guest columnist located at IU Health Physicians Family Medicine – Zionsville, 55 Brendon Way, Suite 800, Zionsville.
 She can be reached by calling the office at 777-6400.